 5. Seal Cracks and Crevices

 Seal gaps in baseboards, wall outlets, and bed frames where bed bugs can hide or lay eggs.
-Regular maintenance of your home’s structural integrity helps reduce their hiding places.
+Regular maintenance of your home’s structural integrity helps reduce its hiding places.

 6. Regular Cleaning and Vacuuming